Andries-Pelser/Repos1/README.md

 # Repos1
-My 1st test repository on GitHub
+My 1st test repository on GitHub.
+This is a markdown file in this repository